All Episodes

 And then lives are going to be saved.

-It worked in New York, it'll work in Chicago.
+It worked in New York.

-All right, a lot of news tonight on Hannity on the Fox News Channel.
+All right, a lot of news tonight on Hannity on the Fox News channel.

 We will have breaking news tonight as it relates to Deep State Gate.